DyogenIBENS/PhylDiag/README.md

 > "there is no difference between a synteny block with no gap (g=0) and a conserved segment"
 > -- <cite> [in High precision detection of conserved segments from synteny blocks]<cite/>

-Remark: "no gap", corresponds to "no micro-rearrangement" in its context
+Remark: "no gap", corresponds to "no micro-rearrangement" here

 *Conserved segments* can be considered as a specific type of *synteny blocks*.
 For this reason you may see some *conserved segments* being named more generally *synteny blocks* in the code.